risv1/RATE-pytorch/README.md

 ![Architecture](./arch.png)

-This repository contains a PyTorch implementation of the Recurrent Action Transformer with Memory (RATE) model, as described in the paper "Recurrent Action Transformer with Memory" by Cherepanov et al.
+This repository contains a PyTorch implementation of the Recurrent Action Transformer with Memory (RATE) model, as described in the paper ["Recurrent Action Transformer with Memory"](https://sites.google.com/view/rate-model/).

 ## Components